keptn/lifecycle-toolkit/docs/content/en/docs/install/install.md

 Keptn must be installed and integrated into each Kubernetes cluster you want to monitor.
-Keptn v.0.9.0 and later is packaged as an umbrella [Helm Chart](#basic-installation).
+Keptn v.0.9.0 and later is installed using an umbrella [Helm Chart](#basic-installation).
 This means that the Helm Chart that installs all of Keptn actually groups subcharts for individual services